Louise-X10/Cloud-Pose-Estimation/docs/AppStream-User-Guide.md

 Contact the Scientific Computing team to mount the data for you (or [mount it yourself](#mount-s3-buckets)).

-## Overview of applications in AppStream
+## Overview of applications installed in AppStream

 #### Sleap GUI